kgb1001001/vindriktning-sgp30/readme.md

 The project as it is now will automatically function with the [HomeAssistant](https://www.home-assistant.io/) open-source home automation ecosystem.

 One additional feature I had to add ties into the next part of this project - enabling this for Apple's Homekit.
 I already use the wonderful open source [Homebridge](https://homebridge.io/) project to tie together all of my various Internet of Things bits in my house together.
 It is, for instance, WAY better at managing the Wemo switches and outlets that I have than the Wemo application.
 What I found is that there is a plugin for Homebridge that allows you to connect devices that communicate via MQTT to Homekit - that is the [MQTT-Thing plugin](https://github.com/arachnetech/homebridge-mqttthing) from David Miller.
 [This page](homebridge-config.md) shows you the configuration to make that work.

+# Software

+Using this software is pretty straightforward, almost all of the build instructions can be found on the original project.
+To repeat a bit of that here, with a few important changes.

+1. Download the latest Arduino IDE and add the following libraries using the Library Manager

+    - ArduinoOTA 1.0.3
+    - ArduinoJSON 6.10.1
+    - PubSubClient 2.8.0
+    - WiFiManager 0.15.0
+    - Adafruit SGP30 Sensor 2.0.0

+2. Open the Preferences window in the Arduino IDE.
+Navigate to the Additional Boards Manager URLs field.
+Enter http://arduino.esp8266.com/stable/package_esp8266com_index.json (You can add multiple URLs, separating them with commas.).
+Quit the Arduino IDE and reopen it.

+4. Open the Boards Manager and install "esp8266 by ESP8266 Community".
+Select the NodeMCU 1.0 version.

+3. Clone this repository and Open the esp8266-vindriktning-particle-sensor-sgp30.ino file in the Arduino IDE.
+Ensure that you do NOT have the USB Cable plugged into the Vindriktning.
+Instead, plug the USB cable into the D2 so that you can upload the Arduino sketch.
+After plugging in the USB cable, choose the USB port for your board and upload the sketch.

+4. Unplug the USB cable from the ESP8266 board and then insert the SGP30 and D1 Mini (along with all of the wires) into the VINDRIKNING case.